Cubs

 ATTENDANCE: Please Do your best to be on time, and ready to begin promptly at 630pm.
 The opening ceremony (the Grand Howl) sets the tone for the meeting and punctuality is encouraged to teach the youth responsibility.

 PROGRAM: Developing well-rounded youth, better prepared for success in the world.
 We follow the Canadian Path through the Plan-Do-Review method where Cub Scouts are empowered to learn by doing.
 With Scouts Canada’s Youth-led programming, youth put leadership and teamwork into play by planning their activities with the guidance of an adult Scouter.
-The great Scouting adventure allows youth to explore new things, share ideas, learn new skills and create new paths.
-Cub Scouts is filled with a little bit of everything and plenty of opportunities for youth to personally develop in areas including like social, physical, intellectual, character, emotional and spiritual.
+The great Scouting adventure allows youth to explore new things, share ideas, learn new skills, and create new paths.
+Cub Scouts is filled with a little bit of everything and plenty of opportunities for youth to personally develop in areas including social, physical, intellectual, character, emotional, and spiritual.
 Along the way Cub Scouts meet new friends, learn teamwork, and develop self-confidence.

 SCOUTSTRACKER: The Scouts Tracker site is located at http://scoutstracker.ca/cubs.
 If you have not been provided a login yet, please email us and let us know (tell us who you are, and what your child’s name is).

 CODE OF CONDUCT: We understand that Cub Scouts are full of energy and we expect noise and activity at our meetings.
 We also ask that the Cub Scouts respect themselves, each other, the rules, and their Scouters.
-Note that aggressive, disruptive and/or destructive behaviour will not be tolerated.
+Note that aggressive, disruptive, and/or destructive behaviour will not be tolerated.

 Discipline, (as covered in the leadership training), ranges from a quiet talk to a time-out.
-A youth may miss out on a game, outing or activity if they have not corrected their behaviour when given the opportunity to do so.
+A youth may miss out on a game, outing or activity if they have not corrected their behaviour when allowed to do so.
 If necessary, a parent will be called and the youth asked to leave the meeting.
 If you have any questions or concerns regarding discipline or conduct, please discuss this with your leaders or notify our Group Commissioner.

 Contact: